Businesses — and their owners and executives — may need to adjust their tax strategies

 But if you make more than 40% of the year’s asset purchases in the last quarter, you could be subject to the typically less favorable midquarter convention.
 When it comes to repairs and maintenance of tangible property, however, different rules may apply.
 Careful planning during the year can help you maximize depreciation deductions in the year of purchase.

-Other depreciation-related breaks and strategies also are available, and in many cases enhanced by the TCJA:
+Other depreciation-related breaks and strategies also are available, and in many cases have been enhanced by the TCJA:

-Under the TCJA, for assets placed in service after Sept.
-27, 2017, though Dec.
-31, 2026, the definition has been expanded to include used property and qualified film, television and live theatrical productions.
-For qualified assets placed in service after Sept.
-27, 2017, but before Jan.
-1, 2023, bonus depreciation is 100% (up from 50%).
+Under the TCJA, through 2026, the definition has been expanded to include used property and qualified film, television and live theatrical productions.
+For qualified assets placed in service though Dec.
+31, 2022, bonus depreciation is 100%.

 In later years, bonus depreciation is scheduled to be reduced as follows: